pagkly/Zed/Investopedia3/Portfolio Variance.md

 ## Understanding Portfolio Variance

-Portfolio variance looks at the [covariance](https://www.investopedia.com/terms/c/covariance.asp) or [correlation coefficients](https://www.investopedia.com/terms/c/correlationcoefficient.asp) for the securities in a portfolio.
+Portfolio variance looks at the [[covariance]](https://www.investopedia.com/terms/c/covariance.asp) or [[correlation coefficients]](https://www.investopedia.com/terms/c/correlationcoefficient.asp) for the securities in a portfolio.
 Generally, a lower correlation between securities in a portfolio results in a lower portfolio variance.

-Portfolio variance is calculated by multiplying the squared weight of each security by its corresponding variance and adding twice the [weighted average](https://www.investopedia.com/terms/w/weightedaverage.asp) weight multiplied by the covariance of all individual security pairs.
+Portfolio variance is calculated by multiplying the squared weight of each security by its corresponding variance and adding twice the [[weighted average]](https://www.investopedia.com/terms/w/weightedaverage.asp) weight multiplied by the covariance of all individual security pairs.

-[Modern portfolio theory](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) says that portfolio variance can be reduced by choosing asset classes with a low or [negative correlation](https://www.investopedia.com/terms/n/negative-correlation.asp), such as stocks and bonds, where the variance (or standard deviation) of the portfolio is the x-axis of the [efficient frontier](https://www.investopedia.com/terms/e/efficientfrontier.asp).
+[Modern portfolio theory](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) says that portfolio variance can be reduced by choosing asset classes with a low or [[negative correlation]](https://www.investopedia.com/terms/n/negative-correlation.asp), such as stocks and bonds, where the variance (or standard deviation) of the portfolio is the x-axis of the [[efficient frontier]](https://www.investopedia.com/terms/e/efficientfrontier.asp).

 ## Formula and Calculation of Portfolio Variance